yonathan95/BinanceTradingBot/README.md

 It required research on cryptocurrency strategies and their employment in Java with Binance's API.

 ## Strategies
-The bot acquires the 500 most recent candles from Binance based on the symbol typed in by the user, and then runs on one or more from the strategies described below.
+The bot acquires the 150 most recent candles from Binance based on the symbol typed in by the user, and then runs on one or more from the strategies described below.
+It will try to buy in the right time as defined by the strategy and sell as well.
 Metholodgy - each entry strategy corresponds to its similary-named exit strategies.
 For example, RSI entry strategy will enter into position that listens on the four possible RSI exit strategies.

 ### Entry strategies